fscorrupt/awesome-stars/README.md

 ## C

+- [geekuillaume/soundsync](https://github.com/geekuillaume/soundsync) - Virtual cables between any audio source and any speaker in your home
 - [valinet/ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) - This project aims to enhance the working environment on Windows
 - [pbatard/rufus](https://github.com/pbatard/rufus) - The Reliable USB Formatting Utility
 - [samyk/pwnat](https://github.com/samyk/pwnat) - The only tool and technique to punch holes through firewalls/NATs where both clients and server can be behind separate NATs without any 3rd party involvement.
 Pwnat uses a newly developed technique, e